IndrajeetPatil/ggstatsplot/README.md

 subtitle will be incorrect.
 You can remove them by adding `+ ggplot2::labs(subtitle = NULL)`.

-For more, see the `gghistostats` vignette:
+For more, see the `ggbetweenstats` vignette:
 <https://indrajeetpatil.github.io/ggstatsplot/articles/ggbetweenstats.html>

   - `ggscatterstats`